TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: TEPID-ADAPT

 At low temperatures (large $\beta$), only the low-lying energy eigenstates of the Hamiltonian contribute significantly to the Gibbs state.
 As a result, an approximation of the Gibbs state is

 where $\left\{E_k,\ket{\psi_k}\right\}$ is the ordered eigenspectrum of the Hamiltonian $H$, $m$ is the truncation of the eigenspectrum, and $Z_m$ is the truncated partition function.
-In this work, we treat $m$ as a hyperparameter. $m$ also sets an upper bound on the amount of entanglement between the system and ancillary qubits:
+In this work, we treat $m$, which sets an upper bound on the amount of entanglement between the system and ancillary qubits, as a hyperparameter:

 Consider the diagonal state in the computational basis

 where $\left\{\ket{c_k}\right\}_{k=1}^m$ is a set of computational basis elements.
 We note that $\rho_0$ is approximately unitarily equivalent to the Gibbs state